klagan/sample-multitenancy/readme.md

 Add `Microsoft.Identity.Web` and `Microsoft.Identity.Web.UI` packages to handle authentication and challenge screens respectively

 Change the `area` in the `_LoginPartial` partial views from `AzureAd` to `MicrosoftIdentity`.
 The `Microsoft.Identity.Web.UI` package is responsible for the challenge screens and uses the `MicrosoftIdentity` MVC area for the login and logout pages.

+#### Troubleshooting

+> TODO:: notes about how you enable enterprise applications for each tenant. appreg -> managed application (service principal) -> permissions

+`MsalUiRequiredException: No account or login hint was passed to the AcquireTokenSilent call.`
+>Try clearing the cookies and trying again.
+This message could indicate you are using a stale cookie when changes have been made to authn.
+Clearing the cookies and logging in again to generate a new cookie may highlight the true error or fix the problem.